 Provisioning

-An Media Application Provider that wishes to offer applications using split rendering shall use the procedures and data models defined in TS 26.510 [9] clauses 6 and 8 to create a Provisioning Session with the Media AF.
+A Media Application Provider that wishes to offer applications using split rendering shall use the procedures and data models defined in TS 26.510 [9] clauses 6 and 8 to create a Provisioning Session with the RTC AF.

 The ProvisioningSessionType shall be set to “BIDIRECTIONAL”.